 Meanwhile on vault, Marcela Torres from Sweden pulled out of the competition because her hamstring injury was too painful.
 Emma Larsson was the star on this event, with a 1.5 twisting yurchenko almost stuck (14.033).

 The second rotation was full-twisting yurchenko time for the Belgian team.
 Interestingly, Julie Croket changed her front handspring vault to a FTY.
 During 30-second warm-ups bad luck struck her again as she injured her right ankle on the landing.
 It is just heartbreaking how many times she has gotten injured right before a big meet and fought her way back, only to be knocked down again.
 As Julie was carried away by the physiotherapist, the rest of the team had to stay concentrated and hit their vaults.
 Rune, Cindy and Gaëlle scored around 13.500 and Lisa surprised me with a 13.800 and a block that makes me wonder whether she could get a 1.5 around.

 On uneven bars, the Belgians showed a lot more variation.
 Gaëlle was just happy to get through her routine, while Laura Waem and Lisa showed some nice skills.
-Cindy impressed me with her flowing rhythm and gorgeous tuck form in the dismount (on bars and beam as well).
+Cindy impressed me with her flowing rhythm and gorgeous tuck form in the dismount (on beam as well).
 In between was Rune, with a lovely Chow at the beginning, followed by an ugly pak and pirouette problems later on.

-It’s too bad that I didn’t have enough eyes and brain capacity to take pictures, take notes, focus on team Belgium, keep an eye on team Sweden and have a good look at team Austria.
+It’s too bad that I didn’t have enough eyes to take pictures, take notes, focus on team Belgium, keep an eye on team Sweden and have a good look at team Austria.
 Their D-scores were somewhat lower and they couldn’t make up for it with Kyla-esque execution scores.
 Nevertheless, it was fun to see what they came up with and I hope to see them grow just like Belgium did in the previous years.